 Bermondsey Street

-Bermondsey Street runs south from the always busy1 “More London” riverside but (fortunately!) few tourists seem keen to venture under the imposing railway bridge to visit.
+Bermondsey Street runs south from the always busy 1 “More London” riverside but (fortunately!) few tourists seem keen to venture under the imposing railway bridge to visit.
 Consequently it normally has a quiet village-like atmosphere, there’s even a little park half way down which might be the Village Green.

 On a sunny Saturday afternoon it was bustling (for a village!) with friends and families heading to the gastro pubs and other brunch places (including a genuine greasy spoon!).

-1. even on Christmas Day![back]
+1. even on Christmas Day![]

 Happiness at the National Theatre